Even though markets are part of the economy, extraneous factors may buoy them

 With the US markets soaring to record highs as well, US investors have been looking to park their bonus earnings in emerging markets.

-The chart below captures their net investment trend:-
+The chart below captures its net investment trend:-

 Even when FIIs were wary (withdrawing or reducing their investments), domestic SIPs in the popular pooled investment product called mutual funds continued to grow.
-From April to December, 2019, monthly domestic SIPs steadily ranged between Rs 8,100 and 8,500 crore.
+From April to December 2019, monthly domestic SIPs steadily ranged between Rs 8,100 and 8,500 crores.
 The inflow helped buoy market spirits.

 It may also be said that the bulk of the funds coming in via SIPs found itself directed towards large-cap, steady-performing stocks by fund managers.
 The rally was mostly powered by a handful of large companies (10 or so), which pulled the benchmark indices to new heights.